 PRINTABLE GUIDE

-Friday, March 10 at St. Mary | 6:00 Soup followed by Stations
+Friday, March 14 at St. Mary

-Friday, March 17 at St. Margaret of Scotland | 6:00 Stations followed by Soup
+Friday, March 21 at St. Margaret of Scotland

-Friday, March 24 at St. John the Evangelist | 6:00 Soup followed by Stations
+Friday, March 28 at St. John the Evangelist

 What are the Stations of the Cross?

 The Stations of the Cross began with pilgrims to Jerusalem who would retrace the steps of Jesus the day before His death.
 As they followed this path there were many places where it was customary to stop in order to reflect and pray about a particular moment in Jesus’ final hours.
 These stops became known as Stations.
-In the 15 century, Franciscan friars, who had been granted guardianship of the Holy Land, began working on ways that those who unable to travel to the Holy Land could observe this devotion more locally.
+In the 15th century, Franciscan friars, who had been granted guardianship of the Holy Land, began working on ways that those who unable to travel to the Holy Land could observe this devotion more locally.
 These began as a series outdoor shrines of an indeterminate number but by the 19th century had evolved to the 14 icons found in most Catholic churches today.
 While the Stations can be prayed through at any time, communal observance of the practice is common during Lent, particularly on Fridays.

 How are the Stations of the Cross Prayed?